Southwestern-College/lab-00-hello-world/README.md

        }
    }
    ```
-3. Modify the example program to display a greeting message, like "Hello world!".
+3. Modify the example program to display a greeting message, like `"Hello Math 130!"`.
 # CODING STANDARDS
 - Remove any auto-generated comments.
 - Write a comment that includes your name.